 Prof. (Dr.) Laknath Jayasinghe is an Professor & Vice Dean (Research) at JGBS.
 He is also Associate Director at JGU’s Centre for India Australia Studies (CIAS).

 Australian born and raised, Laknath gained his PhD in consumer anthropology at the University of Melbourne after completing his MPhil research in cultural and gender theory at the University of Queensland.
 He additionally holds a BBus degree (in marketing) from Queensland University of Technology and a BSc from the University of Melbourne.

-Laknath gained his PhD in consumer anthropology at the University of Melbourne.
-His research examines the deep meanings and processes of consumer culture, and uses advanced qualitative methods to explore the consumption of brands, products, services, and ideas.
-He researches within the contexts of culture and globalisation, class, caste, gender, sexuality, and family identity.
+Laknath’s research examines the deep meanings and processes of consumer culture.
+He uses advanced qualitative techniques and applies a sociocultural lens to understand how and why people are attracted to, desire, purchase, and consume brands, products, services, and ideas.
+He frames this through the contexts of cultural identity and globalisation, social class, gender, sexuality, and family identity.